sherburne/pynotes/README.md

 - Parenthesis are not used to enclose expressions; instead they are terminated with a colon character
 - `else if` is shortened to `elif`
-- Curly braces are not used to provide scope
+- Curly braces are not used to provide scope; that is indicated with required indentation
-- Scope is indicated with required indentation
+- Use `and`, `or`, and `not` to combine expressions

 _Java_: